lovomanuel/Unipd-Notes/README.md

    - **Page/Section Reference**: Indicate the specific page or section in the `Notes.pdf` where the issue is found.
    - **Proposed Change**: Suggest how to fix or improve it.
    - **Reason**: Explain why the change is necessary (optional but encouraged).
-3. Once your suggestions are added, create a pull request:
+3. Once your suggestions are added, create a pull request (if you don't know how to do, send me an email):
    - Include a short description of your changes.
    - Reference the specific `Suggestions.md` file where you've made your notes.
 4. Use these notes **wisely and responsibly**; they are intended to support your learning and not to replace genuine study efforts.
 Moreover, remember to stay updated on possible changes on files: I don't have a lot of time but I am trying to enhance some of this files (e.g. NLP)

 ### Collaboration
 If you'd like to contribute significantly by improving the notes or even building on them to benefit future learners, please email me at **lovomanuel2001@gmail.com** to discuss further collaboration.
-For example, in Big Data Computing, I wrote every proof in A4 sheets (that I have), if anyone wnats to include them, let me know!
+For example, in Big Data Computing and Machine Learning, I wrote every proof in A4 sheets (that I have), if anyone wnats to include them, let me know!

 If you have additional advice or ideas for pull requests, feel free to reach out via email as well.